Sagebrush War

-The Sagebrush War (also known as the Boundary War, the War of Injunctions or the Roop County War) was an armed conflict between the California county of Plumas and the now-defunct Nevada County of Roop over the jurisdiction of Lake Honey Valley and Susanville, California.
+The Sagebrush War (also known as the Boundary War, the War of Injunctions or the Roop County War) was an armed conflict between the California county of Plumas and the now-defunct Nevada county of Roop over the jurisdiction of Lake Honey Valley and Susanville, California.

 Background

 In 1850, the U.S. Congress approved the 120th meridian west as California's eastern boundary.
-However, because no survey had thus far been done, most assumed this line just tracked the crest of the Sierra Nevada Mountains.
+However, because no geographical survey had thus been done, most assumed this line just tracked the crest of the Sierra Nevada Mountains, and so did the newly-localized Californians.

-So too did the citizens.
 Some believed they were too far east to be a part of California and had thus founded their own state, Nataqua, in 1856.
-Still others refused to pay taxes to Plumas County officials when they would appear to collect, claiming their land was in Nevada, and when Nevada officials appeared vice versa.
+Regardless, others refused to pay taxes to Plumas County officials when they would appear to collect, claiming their land was in Nevada, and when Nevada officials appeared vice versa.

-However, as the settlement grew in Lake Honey Valley, both California and Nevada saw the lack of taxes in the area as an increasingly unacceptable situation and newer settlers were more sympathetic toward Plumas and California authorities, for need of public school funds and protection against Native Americans.
+However, as the settlement grew in Lake Honey Valley, both California and Nevada saw the lack of taxes in the area as an increasingly unacceptable situation. and newer settlers were more sympathetic toward Plumas and California authorities, for need of public school funds and protection against Native Americans.